 - Do not use a VPN as it will likely affect audio quality.
 If you do need to use a VPN, you can exclude the media traffic, applying a split-tunneling.
 It is important that this traffic goes directly to the internet.

 In your firewall, please exclude the following Talkdesk-specific domains from inspection/policing on ports 80 and 443 wherever possible:

 *: it includes all subdomains of the domain.

-The domains listed above are hosted on Amazon Web Services.
-For more information about Amazon's current public IP ranges, please review their documentation.
-Please note that Amazon changes these ranges often, and services could originate from any address in these ranges.
+The domains listed above are hosted on Amazon Web Services and Cloudflare.
+For more information about their current public IP ranges, please review Amazon's and Cloudflare's documentation.
+Please note that Amazon/Cloudflare changes these ranges often, and services could originate from any address in these ranges.

 Media IP Ranges